New space missions to the moon, Jupiter and a metallic world will be launched in 2023

 Starliner is expected to complement NASA’s plans to hand over the task of ferrying astronauts to the International Space Station to the private sector.
 SpaceX’s Crew Dragon capsule is already handling that mission, and the company aims to launch its seventh routine astronaut mission next month.
 When Starliner enters operations, SpaceX and Boeing are expected to split duties, hoping to keep as much staff on the International Space Station as possible before NASA retires the aging space station in the next decade.

-Continuing one of the most significant trends in spaceflight in the 2020s, some new commercial rocket companies are expected to launch entirely new launch vehicles that are entirely privately owned and operated.
+Continuing one of the most significant trends in spaceflight of the 2020s, some new commercial rocket companies are expected to launch entirely new launch vehicles that are entirely privately owned and operated.

 SpaceX is expected to attempt the first orbital launch of its giant spacecraft.
 The company wants to one day use the vehicle to put the first humans on Mars, and NASA also hopes to rely on the vehicle for its Artemis program.